-1. To apprise the students about the toxicants and their effects on human health
+1. To apprise the students about the toxicants and their effects on human health their CO1 The awareness about toxic agents, their different routes of exposure and effects on humans and their livestock will be apprised.

 2. To identify relationships between chemical exposure and effects on physiological systems